kurrent-io/documentation/docs/server/kubernetes-operator/v1.3.0/getting-started/README.md

 * Allow users to use public certificate authorities like LetsEcrypt without having to manually pass the publicly trusted cert in a secret.
 * Allow manual overrides to the generated ConfigMap that is passed to KurrentDB.
-Previously, if a user manually altered the ConfigMap it would get immediately overwritten, where as now it will "stick" until the next time the KurrentDB resources is updated.
+Previously, if a user manually altered the ConfigMap it would get immediately overwritten, whereas now it will "stick" until the next time the KurrentDB resource is updated.
 * Fix a bug affecting the KurrentDBBackup behavior when cluster's fqdnTemplate met certain criteria.
-* Fixed and clarified the `credentialsSecretName` behavior in the helm chart.
-It is not normally required at all, but in previous versions, it was generating warning events in the default configuration.
+* Fix and clarified the `credentialsSecretName` behavior in the helm chart.
+It is not normally required at all, but in previous versions, it was generating warning events with the default configuration.
-* Updated helm chart to support the normal `--skip-crds` mechanism.
+* Update helm chart to support the normal `--skip-crds` mechanism.

 ## Supported KurrentDB Versions